 What you need to make monster clothespin puppets (and to play the game, of course)

 - The template, printed on card stock.
-Download it by entering your email in the form below.
+Download it below.
 Check your inbox (and spam folder) for your private download link.
 Note: it expires in 48 hours, so download it right away even if you plan to make it later.

 - Glue.
 I wanted to keep things neat this time, so I gave this craft-strength glue stick that Elmer’s sent me to try out a go.
 You need to hold it in place for a just a few seconds, and then you get a permanent bond!